-After attending and presenting for many years, I’d recommend that teachers avoid NAGC’s annual event and instead attend a state or local conference that’s really aimed at folks working with kids..
+After attending and (attempting to) present for many years, I’d recommend that teachers avoid NAGC’s annual event and instead attend a state or local conference that’s really aimed at folks working with kids..

 Leadership Doesn’t Match The Audience

-As a relatively new teacher who spent well over $1000 on plane tickets, hotels, registration, and all the incidentals (plus giving up a weekend), it was pretty disappointing to see so many sessions led by a person presenting their research paper rather than teachers explaining lessons and techniques they had used in their classrooms.
+As a relatively new teacher who spent well over $1000 on plane tickets, hotels, registration, and all the incidentals (plus giving up a weekend), it was pretty disappointing to see so many sessions led by someone reading their research paper rather than teachers explaining lessons and techniques they had used in their classrooms.

-In this way, NAGC is unlike any of the state gifted education conferences I’ve been to.
+In this way, NAGC is unlike any of the gifted education conferences I’ve been to.
 And I’ve been to most of them by now!
-No other conference puts so many academics in front of an audience teachers.
+No other conference puts academics in front of an audience teachers.
 The other conferences know that teachers want to hear from, you know, teachers!

-At NAGC, people affiliated with a university make up only 21% of conference attendees1 but more than half of the session leaders (yes I counted!) were affiliated with a university.
-And, since some of them spoke at up to 10 sessions (!), academics seem even more over-represented on stage.
+At NAGC, people affiliated with a university make up about one fifth of conference attendees1 but more than half of the session leaders (yes I counted!) were affiliated with a university.
+And, since some of these PhDs spoke at up to 10 sessions (seriously), academics are even more over-represented on stage.

 Despite being the majority of attendees, there are far fewer teachers speaking at the NAGC conference than university-affiliated people.
 Now, it’s fine if a conference wants to be a place where people can present research, but that should be made clear so teachers can attend a different event that’s designed for them.

-Take a look at NAGC’s 2021 at-a-glance sessions and you’ll see exactly what I mean.
+Take a look at NAGC’s 2021 at-a-glance sessions and you’ll see what I mean.
 Academics simply dominate the stage even though attendees are primarily teachers.

 Now, one state doesn’t actually hold its own conference each year because NAGC takes over that state’s conference!
 The state’s normally teacher-focused event gets subsumed into NAGC’s academic event.

 So, if NAGC ate your state’s conference, and/or you have a hankering to travel to a different gifted education conference, I’d recommend checking out Texas’ annual event.
-TAGT is a teacher-focused group that puts on a great event that, I think, gets better every time I’ve attended.
-And they never let NAGC take their event over.
+TAGT is a teacher-focused group that puts on a great event.
+Maybe I’ll see you there in 2023!